How do you keep a $50/hr 8× B200 GPU cluster reliable for 754B MoE inference?

 ENV DEEPGEMM_CACHE_DIR="/model-cache/.deepgemm"By mounting this volume with volume.reload() on container startup, subsequent container boots load the precompiled `.so` binary caches instantly.
 Cold start JIT overhead dropped from 15 minutes to 0 seconds.

+Use a crash-on-first-boot, succeed-on-second pattern: seed caches on TP=1, then let TP=8 containers read pre-written JIT artifacts from a persistent volume.
 During the compilation phase on GLM-5.1, launching SGLang or vLLM in a multi-GPU Tensor Parallel setting (TP=8) causes a race condition.
 Since all 8 GPUs attempt to write to the Triton/DeepGEMM JIT cache folder at the same millisecond, file locks collide, throwing a fatal cudaErrorIllegalAddress or NCCL timeout error.

 The Solution: "Crash-on-First-Boot, Succeed-on-Second" Pattern